 --Wes Crenshaw, PhD ABPP

-Kelsey Daugherty, APRN can prescribe all psychopharmaceuticals including stimulants under protocol with Dr. Cris Davilla (see below).
-She will be empaneled with BCBS of Kansas shortly and on other panels in the coming months assuming we can attain adequate reimbursement rates.
-We'll keep you updated.
+Kelsey Daugherty RN, MSN, APRN, PMHNP-BC can prescribe all psychopharmaceuticals including stimulants under protocol with Dr. Cris Davilla (see below).
+She is empaneled with BCBS of Kansas and awaiting other panels at this time.

 Kelsey attended KU for two years before transferring to Avila University where she received her BSN.
 She began her career at the MD Anderson Cancer Center in Houston after spending a summer in Tanzania working at Bugando Medical Center.
 She completed practica at Awakenings KC, the KU Child and Adolescent Psychiatry Clinic, Stormont-Vail West, and St. Luke's.
 Kelsey received her MSN from the University of Missouri at Kansas City where she will continue her graduate program to complete the Doctorate of Nursing Practice (DNP) in 2017.
 She is an amazing addition to our team bringing fresh ideas and the lastest research in medication management to every case she sees.
 When you meet her, you won't have to ask why we jumped at the chance to bring her to Family Psychological Services.